cardboardci/dockerfiles/images/ecr/README.md

 # cardboardci/ecr

 cardboardci/ecr is a Docker image built with continuous integration builds in mind.
-Each tag contains an AWSCLI version and any docker binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for pushing docker images to AWS Elastic Container Registry (ECR).

 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.